magana272/AuctionWebsite/README.md

 # FA(ke)Website
-Technologies and languages: Python, Heroku, HTML, CSS, Bootstrap 4
+Technologies and languages: Python, Heroku, HTML, CSS, Bootstrap 4, SQL

 I learned: I learned about how to store images.
 I practiced creating a schema.
 I learned about configuring a Heroku App.